-The biopsy service of the Department of Veterinary Pathobiology handles tissue samples from patients of the Veterinary Medical Teaching Hospital.
+The Biopsy Service in the Department of Veterinary Pathobiology (VTPB) handles tissue samples from patients of the Veterinary Medical Teaching Hospital (VMTH).
 The timely reports provided by pathologists allow clinicians to make accurate diagnoses and properly tailor treatment.
 The service examines 900–1000 biopsies per year.

 From microscopic to macroscopic, parasites come in all sizes and shapes and cause a myriad of animal (and human) health issues.
-The Clinical Parasitology Laboratory supports the Veterinary Medical Teaching Hospital, as well as private veterinary practitioners in association with the Texas A&M Veterinary Medical Diagnostic Laboratory, to offer a wide variety of diagnostic services.
+The Clinical Parasitology Diagnostic Laboratory supports the VMTH, as well as private veterinary practitioners in association with the Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL), to offer a wide variety of diagnostic services.

 Veterinary Clinical Pathology, also referred to as Laboratory Medicine, studies disease in animals through the examination of blood, tissues, and fluids.
 The discipline covers a wide range of laboratory assays and methods, oversees the quality and accuracy of laboratory tests, and assists clinicians with diagnosis, patient care, and prevention of disease.
 The laboratory supports clinicians and researchers in the college and also trains resident veterinarians in the specialty of clinical pathology through a nationally recognized residency program.

 For information related to clinical pathology call 979.845.9180.

 The Dermatopathology Service provides the quality interpretation of skin biopsy specimens from veterinary dermatologists, general veterinary clinicians, and university veterinary teaching hospitals by a dermatopathologist (a board-certified veterinary pathologist who has specialized in dermatopathology).

 The department has a fully functional core facility for the computer-based acquisition of images, image editing and analysis, and other shared research instrumentation.